View of the residence entry of Cheko’nien House from the Precinct Greenway with students walking.

 A Model for Student Housing

-Čeqʷəŋín ʔéʔləŋ | Cheko’nien House>
+Čeqʷəŋín ʔéʔləŋ | Cheko’nien House

-Sŋéqəʔéʔləŋ | Sngequ House>
+Sŋéqəʔéʔləŋ | Sngequ House

 “…it is really student focused.
 The whole point is to make the student experience the best experience it can be.”

-― Adri Bell, University of Victoria student
+—Adri Bell, University of Victoria student

 High Performance

 The Passive House standard was key to achieving high performance and low carbon targets and exceeds Step 5 of British Columbia’s Energy Step Code, the highest level of energy efficiency in the province.
-The facility is almost entirely electric powered, significantly diminishing the use of fossil fuels or combustion from its operation.
+The facility is almost entirely equipped with electric appliances, significantly diminishing the use of fossil fuels or combustion from its operation.
 A dramatic improvement from the former aging facilities, the new complex reduces the net carbon footprint by 90% while simultaneously increasing capacity by over 600 beds.

 Setting a Precedent